albertllousas/kotlin-sql-libs-comparison/readme.md

 #### One to Many relationships
-Querying and mapping back results from one table is simple, even many-to-one relationships are easy to map because maps are row to dto/class; but one-to-many relationships are always tricky to do almost in all sql libs because it's a the typical case where two worlds sql and oop differ.
+Querying and mapping back results from one table is simple, even many-to-one relationships are easy to map because maps are row to dto/class; but one-to-many relationships are always tricky to do in almost all sql libs because it's the typical case where two worlds, sql and oop, differ.

 Let's see an example in action to understand the problem, given this query on our schema:
 ```sql